danriti/moleskine/the-right-stuff/README.md

 #### Enter The Fold

 Welcome to The Fold.
-No no [the band][41], but that imaginary line in a website that divides the top 600 pixels of content a user first sees from the rest of the content they will eventually scroll to.
+No not [the band][41], but that imaginary line in a website that divides the top 600 pixels of content a user first sees from the rest of the content they will eventually scroll to.

 ![Above the Fold][31]

 In the world of The Fold, anything "below the fold" is considered a second-class citizen.
-And according to Google, we're going to eliminate them from blocking our need for speed.
+And according to Google, they need to be eliminated from blocking our need for speed.

 So optimizing for above the fold is basically:

 1. Prioritize the delivery of any content that is "above the fold".
 This ensures the minimal amount of time for content to be rendered in the browser, and ultimately *should* make users happy.
-2. Defer everything else, especially anything that will block rendering for "below the fold" content.
+2. Defer *everything* else, especially anything that will block rendering for "below the fold" content.

 This is where things get interesting.